List of NHL players who have signed offer sheets

-If any of those conditions has not been met, the player becomes an "unrestricted free agent" and cannot receive an offer sheet.
+If any of those conditions has not been met, the player will not become a Group 2 RFA.

-1988-1994 Restricted free agent classification
+1988–1994 Restricted free agent classification

-The 1988-1994 NHL collective bargaining agreement (CBA) introduced restricted free agency and operated under different rules than subsequent CBAs.
+The 1988–1994 NHL collective bargaining agreement (CBA) introduced restricted free agency and operated under different rules than subsequent CBAs.
 Unrestricted free agency would not be introduced until the 1995 CBA.
-The 1988-1994 NHL CBA had four groups of restricted free agents who were eligible to sign an offer sheet.
+The 1988–1994 NHL CBA had four groups of restricted free agents who were eligible to sign an offer sheet.
 Since 1995, Group II restricted free agency was the lone carryover with adjusted age and experience criteria.

 Signed offer sheets

 Related transactions

 In August 1994, the Hartford Whalers reportedly wished to sign Glen Wesley to an offer sheet, however they already had an outstanding offer for Steven Rice at the time.
 Instead, Wesley was signed by the Boston Bruins and immediately traded for three 1st round draft picks in the 1995, 1996, and 1997 drafts.
 The contract was reported to be $1.7 million per season for 3 seasons.